Apres Ski in Val d'Isere

 We can’t forget to mention Café Face; the sister bar of La Folie Douce, Café Face keeps the party rolling long after the piste has closed.
 Get there early for the cheapest drink prices at 4pm which gradually increase throughout the evening.

-A special mention goes to Bananas which had been a Val d'Iere institution for 30 years beforte it was completely detsroyed by a fire in 2011 - luckily when it was shut!
-We don't know what the plans are for the site but hope another great apres ski bar rises from the ashes.
+A special mention goes to Bananas which has been a Val d'Iere institution for 30 years beforte it was completely detsroyed by a fire in 2011 - luckily when it was shut!
+Thankfully, Bananas has been resorected from the ashes and is up and running.

 Most of the bars in Val d’Isere close at 1.30am but fear not, if you like to party long into the night there are a couple of clubs which will keep you going until 4am.